ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Down.
 When a player is

-Knocked Down by the Foot of Gork (or Mork), you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after
+Knocked Down by the Foot of Gork (or Mork), you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after

 the roll has been made.

-SP0RE CL0UD
+SPORE CL0UD
 You may cast this spell at the start of any of the opposition's team turns, before any player is activated.
 Target any Standing opposition player anywhere on the pitch, and roll a D6: